Information about IBD

 Our IBD Team includes radiologists who utilize the latest imaging technology to help diagnose patients.

-Our pathologists can help diagnose IBD patients, as well as, help monitor the disease's progression.
+Our pathologists help diagnose IBD patients and help monitor the disease's progression.

 Radiology plays an important role in the initial diagnosis and clinical management of IBD, particularly in Crohn's disease.
 We offer radiology services utilizing the latest imaging techniques to help diagnose and manage IBD.